 How Often Can You Use A Clay Face Mask?

-Clay face masks are suitable for normal skin to cleanse and clarify once a week.
-Clay can be a bit drying, so choose the delicate white and green clays or Rhassoul Clay, suitable for dryer skin types.
+Clay face masks are suitable for normal skin and should be used once a week to cleanse and clarify.
+Clay can be dry, so choose delicate white and green clays or Rhassoul clay, suitable for drier skin types.

-Problematic, oily, or acne skin conditions can experiment with using masks more frequently.
+People with problematic, oily, or acne-prone skin can experiment with using face masks more frequently.
 Mix with a few drops of oil, like Jojoba or Argan, and read this post on skin-beneficial essential oils that you can add for extra skincare benefits and moisturization.

-Experiment with your recipes, and by using trial and error, with your skin type in mind, you can come up with some great natural solutions to take care of your skin.
+Experiment with your recipes.
+By using trial and error, keeping your skin type in mind, you can develop some great natural solutions for your skin.

-This post contains affiliate links.
+This post contains affiliate links, marked by a *.
 If you purchase through these links, we may earn a small commission that does not affect your sale.

 Glowitgreen.com is a member of the Amazon affiliate link program.